Hyder recorded four tackles (three solo), two sacks and a fumble recovery in Sunday's 23-20 win over the Rams.

 The Lions were bracing for the worst after Hyder went down with the Achilles injury in Sunday's preseason opener, and a follow-up MRI has seemingly confirmed the team's fears.
-The defensive end will undergo surgery this week and then begin rehab immediately, according to Ian Rapoport of NFL.com, and should be ready in time for training camp next year.
+According to Ian Rapoport of NFL Network, Hyder will undergo surgery this week and begin rehabbing immediately in preparation for a return to full health during training camp in 2018.

 Head coach Jim Caldwell said Hyder suffered a "significant" Achilles injury.

-This is a very unfortunate development for the Lions as Hyder led the team with eight sacks in 2016 and was expected to be a strong bookend to Ziggy Ansah (undisclosed) this season.
-Further testing will officially determine the severity of Hyder's injury.
+This is an unfortunate development for the Lions, as Hyder led the team with eight sacks in 2016 and was expected to be a strong bookend to Ziggy Ansah (undisclosed) this season.
+Further testing officially will determine the severity of Hyder's injury.